ISISComputingGroup/ibex_developers_manual/Eclipse-4-Migration-TODOs.md

 - Switching to the scripting perspective is very slow.
 It's probably no better than e3 but there should be some feedback to the user that the perspective is being opened.
 - The scripting perspective does not switch instruments properly
 - The way the scripting perspective is created is confusing and messy, we should try and fix it
-- At the moment the log plotter branch will only display the empty view, need to actually display a plotter with a PV
+- Need to sort out the access to the log plotter from OPIs
-- Need to sort out the access to the log plotter from OPIs and Blocks
+- Opening to the log plotter via the block context menu does not automatically highlight the log plotter perspective button.
+Ideally, the active perspective and the perspectives view should be synchronized via databinding
 - The script generator perspective has only been partially migrated.
     - The different parts are not linked by an underlying model so the functionality will not work.
     - The layout has not been updated to scale correctly.